HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 Note: features in the `FAILED` state will indeed never be activated, but that doesn't mean a new activation process for the same feature couldn't be retried with a different definition.

+After `ACTIVE` or `FAILED` state, the bit used for defining this each feature becomes available again for new features, as explained in the [bit] section.

 ### State retrieval
 [State retrieval]: #state-retrieval